 - Talk with an experienced counselor or mediator to make sure everyone’s expectations are realistic and that everyone is on the same page before you relinquish your child.
 The adoptive parents will pay for this professional help.

-Adoption Myth #6: I am a bad mother for giving my baby up for adoption.
+Myth #6: I am a bad person for giving my baby up for adoption

-It breaks my heart to hear women ask this question.
-That said, as a birth mother, I can say for certain that I asked myself the same thing.
+It breaks my heart to hear a women say she’s afraid others will think she’s a bad person for giving a baby up for adoption.
+As a birth mother, I can say for certain that I asked myself the same thing.
 I was sure that I would be judged by my family, my community, and any future family I might have.
-Over the years, I have come to realize that giving up my son was something only the most loving mother could do.
+Over the years, I have come to realize that giving up my baby doesn’t make me a bad person.
 It’s by far the hardest thing I’ve ever done, and I could only do it for someone I loved as much as I love him.
 I wasn’t ready or able to give my son the best, so I chose something better for him: his adoptive parents.
-I know in my heart that I’m not a bad mother for making this sacrifice.
+I know in my heart that I’m not a bad person for making this choice.
 Read my story here.